Introduction to OAuth 2.0 and OpenID Connect

 This talk will provide an introduction to both topics and what their intended use is really for.

-Philippe De Ryck is the founder of Pragmatic Web Security, where he travels the world to train developers on web security and security engineering.
-He holds a Ph.D. in web security from KU Leuven.
-Google recognizes Philippe as a Google Developer Expert for his knowledge of web security and security in Angular applications.
+Philippe De Ryck helps developers protect companies through better web security.
+As the founder of Pragmatic Web Security, he travels the world to train developers on web security and security engineering.
+His Ph.D. in web security from KU Leuven lies at the basis of his exceptional knowledge of the security landscape.
+Google recognizes Philippe as a Google Developer Expert for his work on security in Angular applications.